hazelcast/hazelcast-python-client/README.md

 TLS/SSL for the Hazelcast Python client can be enabled/disabled using the `enabled` option.
 When this option is set to `True`, TLS/SSL will be configured with respect to the other `SSLConfig` options.
 Setting this option to `False` will result in discarding the other `SSLConfig` options.

-The following is the example configuration:
+The following is an example configuration:

 ```python
 config.network_config.ssl_config.enabled = True